-8.2 Payment of Bills
+9.1 Payment of Bills

 The Finance Department supports the Bursar in the administration of the College, for day-to-day accounting, compilation of bills, payments and financial recoveries.
 College bills must be paid promptly.
-Any queries about College bills should be taken to the Finance Department in the first instance.
+Any queries about College bills should be taken to the Finance Department (or the Accommodation team for rent-related questions).
 It is advisable to sort things out quickly, to prevent interest being charged on late payments.

-8.2.1 Timing of Payment
+9.1.1 Timing of Payment